orcfax/docs/docs/orcfax-solution/solution-overview.md

 compare data across multiple sources in order to assess the authenticity and accuracy of the data; the data is then further interrogated by having all nodes compare the data they collected.

+More on this topic can be found in [Data collection](data-collection).

 ## Cardano Open Oracle Protocol (COOP)
 The Orcfax oracle service uses the Cardano Open Oracle Protocol